music-suite/music-suite/docs/src/User-Guide.md

 ## Patterns

 A @[Pattern] can be throught of as a generalization of a *rhythm* or *beat*.
 They are similar to scores, but are infinite.
 Each pattern is created by repeating a number of layers.
-Every pattern will repeat itself (though the repeating duration may be long).
+Every pattern will eventually repeat (though he repeating duration may be very long).

 ### Creating patterns